viezel/laravel-octane-test/README.md

 | /api/users | Returns a paginated list of users | Yes | No |
 | /api/users/:id | Returns a user | Yes | No |

+We will be running the following commands using wrk.
+We use 4 threads, 50 connections in 30 seconds per test.
 Commands to run the test:

 - `wrk -t4 -c50 -d30s http://localhost/api/ping`
 - `wrk -t4 -c50 -d30s http://localhost/api/users`